INFORMATION WE COLLECT ABOUT YOU

 We are Tax Returned Limited, an English company number 08828062.
 Our postal address is PO Box 68031, London NW4 9JB.

-We have a privacy manager called our Tax Returned Data Privacy Manager.
-They can be contacted at
+We have a privacy manager called our Tax Returned Data Protection Manager.
+They can be contacted at email@example.com.

 It is important that the information that we hold about you is accurate and current.
 Please keep us informed if it changes during your relationship with us.

 - Identity Data which includes first name, maiden name, last name, username or similar identifier, marital status, title, and date of birth, Employment History, Trade Union Memberships;

 - Contact Data which includes postal address, email address and telephone numbers;

-• Financial Data which includes National Insurance Number, Tax reference, Income Earned, Tax Calculations, bank details;
+- Financial Data which includes National Insurance Number, Tax reference, Income Earned, partner/spousal income, Tax Calculations, bank details;

 - Transaction Data which includes details about payments to and from you;